Regulatory actions for Jan. 9, 2026

 Jan.
 9, 2026

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Siemens Healthineers.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: 858, Annexon, Arbele, Complement, Intent, Invivyd, Moonlake, Plus, Revolution, RVL, Vanda, Vectory.

 Briefs